msoap/go-carpet/README.md

 	go-carpet [-options] [paths]
 	options:
-		-256colors - use more colors on 256-color terminal (indicate the level of coverage) -file string - comma separated list of files to test (defualt: all)
+		-256colors - use more colors on 256-color terminal (indicate the level of coverage) -file string - comma separated list of files to test (default: all)

 For view in less, use `-R` option: